Getting started

 ...

-Useful defaults for local debugging:
+Useful defaults for local iteration:

 stop_on_loop=Truefor ReAct-style loopsmax_llm_callswhen you want a token-budget ceilingmax_tool_callswhen tools are expensive or side-effectfulmax_eventswhen you want a hard cap on trace sizemax_duration_swhen the run should finish quickly